compbiozurich/UZH-BIO392/course-results/2022/Kim-Wild/CNV.md

   What are the functions of these genes?
 And why did the authors say that they seem to be non-essential?
 (Homozygous deleted genes)
 9. If you are a medical doctor, how do you use this map as a tool to assess the clinical importance of a CNV?
 (Clinical application of the CNV map part in Discussion)

+copy number variations involve unbalanced rearrangements which increase or decrease the DNA content \
+CNVs size is defined larger than 50bps

+a trait can be adaptive or maladaptive in different environmental contexts \ maladaptive CNVs have been associated with conditions such as autism, schizophrenia, Crohn's disease, rheumatoid arthritis, type 1 diabetes, obesity and numerous developmental diseases

+high-resolution CNV maps have been constructed to study the impact of CNVs on complex human traits, including diseases \
+aim of this Analysis is to create a CNV map of the human genome for variations that are not associated with adverse phenotypes

+microarrays and next-generation sequencing are the primary approaches used for CNV detection \
+with the advent of NGS technologies, new tools can detect CNVs from the data \
+array-based detection methods are suitable for studying quantitative variants \
+deletions are easier to identify \ sequencing-based approaches have high sensitivity and the ability to provide accurate sequence-level breakpoint resolution, whereas array-based approaches have a limited resolution capacity \

+**The CNV map** \
+aim of the CNV map is to document the variability of the human genome in healthy individuals from various populations \
+sanger sequencing can detect CNV breakpoints with single-nucleotide resolution \
+CNVs from diffrent studies are used \